address

 DH1 3RA

 There are two elements for all City & Guilds courses – the first element is design, the second element is stitch.
 There are briefs to complete for each element, as well as course work samples and experiments.
+The design unit is a 'common unit', so if you have already completed this element for another City & Guilds course at the same level, you do not have to repeat this unit.
 See below for further details about each certificated course:

-This course is taught intensively over one week and is ideal for complete beginners, giving a comprehensive introduction to the hand embroidery.
+This course is the shortest course we offer and is ideal for complete beginners, giving a comprehensive introduction to the hand embroidery.
+Most students take between 6-12 months to complete this course, which is about 30 hours 'taught' time, plus homework and project time.

 For the Design Unit you will complete the following: